strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 2. List three aspects of this convention you see applied in the code.

-> The conventions I see are using whole words that are seperated with under scores, using capital letters for contructor variables and using three quotes for comments.
+> The conventions I see are using whole words that are seperated with under scores, using capital letters for variables and using three quotes for comments.{needs fixing !!!}
 >

 3. Give two examples of organizational documentation in the code.